 Send E-mail to April Moell

-Text and images on this page ©2002 and 2011 by Joseph D. Moell.
+Text and images on this page ©Joseph D. Moell.
 Republication of any content in this site without permission is prohibited.

 This North Pole Network Web site exists to encourage Amateur Radio groups all over the country and the world to sponsor their own local North Pole Network events.
 We are always pleased to hear from other groups.